What Is MDRA?

 3. You hit power lines with your rocket.
 You are responsible for any costs associated with retrieval and potential damages caused by your actions.

 The bottom line is that you are responsible for your actions first and foremost.
-An umbrella policy will help mitigate the potential costs associated with an incident.
-It is highly recommended that each member seriously consider this, if you haven’t already.

 About LEUPs